emilysa/GETevidence/README.md

 1. `celery -A framework.celery.celery worker -l debug` or
 2. `celery multi start testing -l info` to run celery in the background.

+You **should** be able to run the program at this point, but this project is still in progress so is not yet functional.